 Thangkas

-The Thangka painting tradition is characterized by a unique style that is very peculiar and truly fascinating.
-Behind each image of Buddhas, Bodhisattvas, Gods and Goddesses, terrifying Dharmapalas, mythological animals, Gurus and intricate Mandalas there is a profound meaning.
+Thangka painting tradition is characterized by a unique style that is very peculiar and truly fascinating.
+Behind each image of Buddhas, Bodhisattvas, Gods and Goddesses, terrifying Dharmapalas (protectors of the dharma), mythological animals, Gurus and intricate mandalas there are profound meanings that are linked to culture and religions of the Himalayas.

-Thangka paintings are still considered very important for studying and preserving the religion, history, culture and traditions of all Himalaya area of Tibet, India and Nepal.
+Thangka paintings are still considered very important for studying and preserving the religion, history, culture and traditions of several regions of Tibet, Nepal, north of India, Buthan and Mongolia.

-The origin of these elaborated designs is in traditional Tibetan Buddhist meditation rituals and practices that Lamas and monks use to perform and teach.
-The visions of former Dalai Lamas, enlightened teachers, Dakinis and monks are expressed into the images of mandala, symbols and important figures of Buddhist and Hindu pantheon.
+The origin of the elaborated designs is in traditional Tibetan Buddhist meditation rituals and practices that Lamas and monks use to perform and teach.
+The visions of former Dalai Lamas, enlightened teachers, Dakinis and monks are expressed into the images of mandala, symbols and important figures of Buddhist, Hindu and Bon pantheon.

 Historically these artworks were commissioned for both spiritual and mundane matters, for instance to help a sick person, to remove spiritual or material obstacles, to gain merit during commemoration of religious events or as a gift for a new temple or shrine.